fondinfo/slides/mdp/en-p31-objects.md

 ![](http://fondinfo.github.io/images/dev/abstraction.png)
 # 💡️ Abstract Thinking

-- **Abstraction**, from “*ab trahere*” = to draw away ✂️
+- **Abstraction**, from "*ab trahere*" = to pull away ✂️
     - Disregarding inessential, accidental details
-    - Reasoning on a concept or *model*, rather than on reality
+    - Reasoning on a concept or *model*, instead of on reality
-    - E.g. maps do not represent every stone or leaf
+    - E.g., maps do not represent every stone or leaf
 - → *Generalization*
-    - Attributing common characteristics, of the concept, to all instances
+    - Attributing common characteristics of the concept to all instances
-- Fundamental for describing and implementing *complex software systems*
+- Fundamental for describing and realizing *complex software systems*
-    - Abstraction levels, to encapsulate details 📦
+    - Levels of abstraction, to encapsulate details 📦
     - Generic, reusable structures and algorithms ♻️

 >